Monday, December 31, 2018

 Nature almost struck

-I'm just not in the mood for all this nature.
+I'm kinda not in the mood for all this nature.
 It's their land, not mine.
-Their ecosystem.
 They know all the hiding places and have the best defense weapons.
 We are the ones who allowed the mice to find a cozy home in the barn with the damn birdseed.
-Mark and I are sorely outnumbered.
-Possibly outsmarted.
-And holy hell, I'm not in the mood to retire to Snake Hill.
+Mark and I are sorely outnumbered, possibly outsmarted.
+And holy hell, I'm not ready to retire to Snake Hill!

 Thursday, June 21, 2018